Hitman: Sniper: Reception

-The game received "generally favorable" reviews, according to video game review aggregator Metacritic.
+The game received "generally favorable" reviews, according to video game review aggregator platform Metacritic.
 Gamezebo named the title among the best mobile games released in June 2015.
 Reviewers praised the cleverness and minimalism of its puzzle design, but wanted more variety from its activity-dense scenarios.
 They noted how they came to know the characters intimately after memorizing each character's routes and remembering how they respond to different kinds of coaxing.
 This predictability felt great, the TouchArcade reviewer wrote, when he could instinctively respond to new combinations of targets, but as a trade-off, the game mechanics quickly became repetitive.
 The Gamezebo reviewer felt otherwise, and commended how the game's setting, despite its consistency, remained fresh and exciting as new targets and complications were added.
 Pocket Gamers reviewer found the game's alternative methods for killing targets through "traps and tricks" to be the game's most interesting element.

 The Gamezebo reviewer had special praise for the game's sound design and how it was used to clue the player into puzzle solutions.
 TouchArcade commended how the game's sparse story unfolded by watching the assassination targets go about their time at the compound.
 The reviewer also noted that his suspension of disbelief was broken when characters would eventually return to partying after reacting to a gunshot, but suggested that the game's Easter eggs redeemed its psychopathic qualities.
 Pocket Gamer wrote that the game did not reach the heights of the series' situational humor in hiding bodies stealthily.
 Other criticism included Gamezebo, which blamed the game's core multiplier ability for breaking the balance of the game.
 TouchArcade thought that the game played better on the tablet iPad than on the smaller iPhone, and praised the feature that synced game progress, since Apple's iCloud service was known for its struggle to successfully implement the same feature.
 Despite Square Enix Montréal being best known for its Go series, Hitman: Sniper was the studio's biggest revenue generator.
 As its most lucrative title, the game helped to fund the development of the Go series.